alchemistphantom/community-starter-kit/README.md

-# welcome bot: A Probot App
+# welcome JobPosting App

-A JobPosting App built with [probot](http://reactjs.org/) that user can posting their job and accept job.
+A JobPosting App built with [ReactJs](http://reactjs.org/) that user can posting their job and accept job.

 ## What it does

-FEATURES PLACEHOLDER
+add job, accept job

 ## Getting started